-Before joining the NYU faculty, Bazzi was the Middle East bureau chief at Newsday from 2003 to 2007.
+Before joining the NYU faculty, Bazzi was the Middle East bureau chief at Newsday from 2003 to 2008.
 He established Newsday bureaus in Baghdad and Beirut, and he was the lead writer on the Iraq war and its aftermath.
 He has written extensively about regional politics, Sunni-Shiite conflicts, and militant Islam.
 He also covered the 2000 Palestinian uprising, the war in Afghanistan, and the 2006 war between Hezbollah and Israel.
-In nearly 10 yearson staff at Newsday, he served as the United Nations bureau chief and as ametro reporter in New York City.
-His essays and commentaries on the Middle East have appeared in The New York Times, London Review of Books, Foreign Affairs, The Nation, Newsweek, The Wall Street Journal, The Christian Science Monitor, Chicago Tribune, Salon, and other publications.
+He also served as Newsday’s United Nations bureau chief and as a metro reporter in New York City.
+His essays and commentaries on the Middle East have appeared in The New York Times, London Review of Books, Foreign Affairs, The Atlantic, The Nation, The Guardian, The Wall Street Journal, Boston Review, Politico Magazine, Reuters, and other publications.

-He has won numerous journalism awards, including the 2008 Arthur Ross Award for distinguished reporting and analysis on foreign affairs, presented by the American Academy of Diplomacy; the 2008 American Academy of Religion Award for in-depth reporting on religion; the 2005 Elizabeth Neuffer Memorial Prize from the United Nations Correspondents Association; and the 2004 James Aronson Award for Social Justice Journalism.
+He has won numerous journalism awards, including the 2017 and 2016 National Headliner Award; the 2016 National Society of Newspaper Columnists Award; the 2008 Arthur Ross Award for distinguished reporting and analysis on foreign affairs, presented by the American Academy of Diplomacy; the 2008 American Academy of Religion Award for in-depth reporting on religion; the 2005 Elizabeth Neuffer Memorial Prize from the United Nations Correspondents Association; and the 2004 James Aronson Award for Social Justice Journalism.